frankastin24/fuseMVC/README.md

 ## Models

 Models reside in the `/models` directory and extend the `Model` class.
 Each model defines its associated database table and fields.

+FuseMVC assumes that the first field in the fields array is the primary key.

 ### Defining a Model